VinnieM-3/Arduino/README.md

 ADC_SingleConversion.ino - This sketch demonstrates a single ADC conversion by setting Atmega328 registers directly.

 ADC_FreeRunning.ino - This sketch demonstrates running the ADC in Free Running mode by setting the Atmega328 registers directly.

+ADC_NoiseReduction.ino - This sketch demonstrates the ADC Noise Reduction mode by setting the Atmega328 registers directly.